The federal govement sent 10 staff to monitor the counting

 Two centuries of the Jurassic question

-1815: At the fall of Napoleon, the Congress of Vienna attributes the seven districts of the Jura to the canton of Bern.
+1815: At the fall of Napoleon, the Congress of Vienna attributes the seven districts of the Jura to the canton of Be.

 1950s: The rise of the separatist movement.

-1974-75: The Jura is divided, the three districts in the north form the new canton, the southern three remain Bernese, and Laufon will join Basel-Country in the 90s.
-In Moutier, the decision to remain Bernese is 70 votes apart.
+1974-75: The Jura is divided, the three districts in the north form the new canton, the southe three remain Beese, and Laufon will join Basel-Country in the 90s.
+In Moutier, the decision to remain Beese is 70 votes apart.

 1979: Entry into sovereignty of the canton of Jura, after a vote of the whole of Switzerland, which accepts its creation at 82%.

-1994: Establishment of the Interjurassian Assembly (AIJ), an institution of reconciliation, under the aegis of the federal government and cantons of Jura and Bern.
+1994: Establishment of the Interjurassian Assembly (AIJ), an institution of reconciliation, under the aegis of the federal govement and cantons of Jura and Be.

 1998: The commune of Moutier organizes an advisory vote on its attachment to the Jura, which is refused by a margin of 41 votes.